-Prospective teachers complete coursework emphasizing a scientific knowledge base and the application of developmental principles and social contextual assumptions leading toward each prospective teacher's quality educational practice.
+Prospective educator's complete coursework emphasizing a scientific knowledge base and the application of developmental principles and social contextual assumptions leading toward each prospective teacher's quality educational practice.

 Studies include emphasis on development and learning including the influential role of parents, appreciation of fine arts, the necessity of expanded language skills and advocacy for families and children.
-Teacher candidate programs emphasize quality in academic preparation and proficiency in demonstrating teacher's knowledge, skills and dispositions as required by NAEYC and NCATE.
-The curriculum provides theory and practice in working with children in pre- school through grade three.
+Teacher candidate programs emphasize quality in academic preparation and proficiency in demonstrating teacher's knowledge, skills and dispositions as required by National Association for the Education of Young Children (NAEYC) and Council for the Accreditation of Educator Preparation (CAEP).
+The curriculum provides theory and practice in working with children in preschool through grade three.